Information for Residents (FAQ)

 See the History page for more detail about the origins and continuing story of Ardentown.

 Ardentown’s business is handled by a town meeting system of government, comprising officers and committee members.
-The town holds meetings four times per year, typically at 7:30 p.m. on the second Monday of February, May, September, and November in the Candlelight Theatre.
+The town holds meetings four times per year, at 7:30 p.m. on the second Monday of February, May, September, and November in the Candlelight Theatre.
 Check the home page for the date, time, and location of the next town meeting.

-Town meetings are open to the public.
+Town meetings are open to the public, but only qualifying residents have a vote.

 All current residents of Ardentown who are 18 or older and have lived in the community at least 30 days prior to the meeting are eligible to vote at town meetings.
 We encourage you to attend meetings, and to serve on committees.